(Translate this site)

 It was at that moment it hit me.

 "Yes!"
-Sym seemed overjoyed by this.
+Sym seemed overjoyed by that.
 It made me happy to see her happy.
 But guilty too, as I was planning a typical male subterfuge that was thousands of years old.
-And poor, sweet, naive super genius, superhuman Symantici, had no idea.
-Then I remembered she could barbecue me if she took offense.
+And poor, sweet, naive superhuman Symantici, had no idea.
+Then I remembered she could barbecue me in only a hundredth of a second if she took offense.

 "Sym, just how thin can you make your bubble?"

-*Forty-one nanometers!* She beamed over the net, in her glee.
+*Forty-one nanometers!* she beamed over the net, in her glee.
 Whoops!
 Can't have that.
+Not if I'm going to surprise her.

-"Uhh Sym, let's stick to voice communications on this first run, OK?
+"Uhh Sym, let's stick to voice communications on this first run, okay?
 Like your original plan?"

 "Please Sym!
 We've already compromised!
 You can at least pare down your field as low as it will go."

 Sym's field contracted in the blink of an eye.
-Sym and the vague dimness of the field surrounding her instantly transformed into a hard, cold, metallic chrome statue.
-With a mirror finish which gave me a fun house reflection of myself staring in dismay.
+Sym and the vague dimness of the field surrounding her instantly transformed into a hard, cold, and unmoving metallic chrome statue.
+With a mirror finish which gave me a fun house reflection of myself, staring at it in dismay.

 Then the entire process reversed again, leaving me with the normal Sym as before.